Beginner’s Guide to Deep Sky Astrophotography

 Final Thoughts

-Because DSLR astrophotography can be done without a laptop computer, and all of the extra accessories and devices that accompany a cooled astronomy camera, it’s often more enjoyable.
+DSLR astrophotography is often more enjoyable because it can be done without a laptop computer and all of the extra accessories and devices that accompany a cooled astronomy camera.

-With a portable tracking mount like the like SkyTracker Pro, you can mount your DSLR camera and lens to frame up massive deep-sky targets such as Rho Ophiuchi.
+With a portable star tracker (such as the Star Adventurer GTi) you can mount your DSLR camera and lens to frame up massive deep-sky targets such as Rho Ophiuchi.

 A small remote shutter release cable is all you need to collect incredible data that can be stacked and processed into an unforgettable image.
-No need to plug into anything, just take the entire rig and go.
+There is no need to plug into anything; just take the entire rig and go.

 What a setup like this lacks in complexity (and perhaps proficiency), it makes up for in freedom, creativity, and the pure enjoyment of astrophotography without all of the headaches.

-This is why I will always shoot deep sky with a DSLR camera, and why I believe it’s the perfect entry point into the incredible addict – I mean hobby, we call astrophotography.
+This is why I will always shoot deep-sky with a DSLR (or Mirrorless) camera.
+I believe it’s the perfect entry point into the incredible addict – I mean hobby we call astrophotography.